-While the European Parliament (EP) has been moving towards its 'first-reading' vote on the proposed new Regulation on access to documents, the proposal has also been under discussion in the Council.
+While the European Parliament (EP) is about to hold its 'first-reading' vote on the proposed new Regulation on access to documents, the proposal has also been under discussion in the Council.
 The following analysis comments on the positions which Member States have been taking so far.
+It is updated to take account of the latest Council document which details discussions (updates in bold/underline): EU doc no: 5671-rev1-09: